 In-app support allows you to offer FAQs and live support to mobile users from directly within your app.
 Using the Helpshift SDK, your in-app support experience could look like this:

 In-app support first requires your developer to set up the SDK within your mobile application.
-For more info on setting up the SDK, please direct your developer to our Developer Implementation Guide.
+For more info on setting up the SDK, please direct your developer to our Native SDK Implementation Guide.

 To set up additional features and learn more about Helpshift best practices, please review our Knowledge Base.